 - Include a final catch-all rule that denies access to anything that does not match any of the CAPs preceding rules.

 - Okta recommends that you configure Office 365 client access policies to only allow MFA-supported protocols.
 Enforcing MFA ensures a robust security framework.

 - Ensure that your end-users are using the most up-to-date app versions, especially for thick clients such as Microsoft Outlook.
-For more on this issue, see <Security team doc>.

-You can deploy O365 client access policies in your environment incrementally (by applying rules to users and/or user groupsGroups allow you to organize your end users and the apps they can access.
+You can deploy Office 365 client access policies in your environment incrementally (by applying rules to users and/or user groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups.) or across all users that access the app.